Electricity meters running backwards

 What you can do

 Regulator Ofgem told us: 'Where a customer suspects that the installation of electricity-generating equipment has affected the operation of their import-supply meter and it is no longer accurately measuring the electricity supplied to them, they should contact their import supplier at the earliest opportunity.

 In cases where the FIT installer is the same company as the electricity supplier, internal communications should - although often don't - ensure that the supplier becomes aware that a household has an unsuitable meter.

 In such cases, the supplier can only find out by doing a standard meter check - normally undertaken every two years minimum - or by analysing discrepancies in a household's monthly bills.

-Over two thirds of our survey respondents with meters running backwards told us they had informed their supplier.
+More than two thirds of our survey respondents with meters running backwards told us that they had informed their supplier.
 Of these:

 - 62% had their meters upgraded at no extra cost

 - 18% were awaiting a resolution.

-A small number were charged by the supplier to have their meter upgraded, though we are assured by the big six suppliers that this isn't their policy.
+A small number were charged by the supplier to have their meter upgraded, although we are assured by the big six suppliers that this isn't their policy.

 What do the energy suppliers say?

 We asked some larger energy suppliers to tell us their view on the meter problem:

 British Gas told us: 'As the majority of installs are not completed by British Gas, we therefore rely on the customer to inform us that their meter is running backwards.
 However, as the customer notifies us every three months of their meter reading, we are normally able to identify, at that stage, if the meter is running backwards.'